 In MySQL 5.6, statement-based format is the default.

-You should note that MySQL Cluster Replication always uses
+You should note that NDB Cluster Replication always uses

 row-based replication, and that the